 ./configure sudo make install

-The sudo command prompts for your password, needed in order to install the package in subdirectories of /usr.
+The sudo command prompts for your password, needed in order to install the package in subdirectories of /usr/local.
 If you do not have administrative permissions, you may install the package in any writable directory by running make directly, adding an appropriate option:

 make install WFDBROOT=/path/to/another/directory